Ferroin/pysyspower/README.md

  * pkexec (PolicyKit, requires special setup and is pretty much completely untested)

+Session manager integration is offered for the following desktop environments on (most) UNIX-like systems:
+ * GNOME (both 2 and 3)
+ * MATE
+ * Cinnamon
+ * XFCE4

 ### Platform support ###
 ###### Linux ######
 Supports the following functionality: